 Curriculum within the elementary-middle education: grades 4K-9 bachelor's degree covers content and teaching strategies appropriate for students in grades 4K-9.
 Completion of the major leads to Elementary-Middle School licensure.

-Learn more about the elementary-middle education: grades 4K-9 major in the UWEC course catalog.
+Learn more about the comprehensive elementary-middle education: grades 4K-9 major in the UWEC course catalog.

 Thinking about a bachelor's degree in elementary education?
 Here are other programs you may be interested in exploring.